rakshanaj/random/README.md

 # random
-tried to make a minimalist website (ignore content its just my insecurities)
+tried to make a minimalist static website (ignore content its just my insecurities)